 Protecting your physical card machine from fraud is important, too:

 We’ll always let you know if we’re sending someone out to work on your machine.
-If a third party or someone posing as Dojo visits your business, please get in touch with us immediately on 0800 044 3550.
+If a third party or someone posing as Dojo visits your business, please get in touch with us immediately.

 Physically check your machine